-I've compiled a list of 7 books that are frequently recommended for entrepreneurs and are must reads no matter what stage you're at.
+I've compiled a list of 7 best books on startups that are frequently recommended for entrepreneurs and are must reads no matter what stage you're at.

 Some are new, others are timeless classics.
 Some will challenge your idea of entrepreneurship, and others will challenge your personal status quo.

-More than 100,000 entrepreneurs rely on this book for detailed, step-by-step instructions on building successful, scalable, profitable startups.
 The National Science Foundation pays hundreds of startup teams each year to follow the process outlined in the book, and it's taught at Stanford, Berkeley, Columbia and more than 100 other leading universities worldwide.
-Why?

 “Many, including myself, consider the ‘Four Steps to the Epiphany' to be the bible of entrepreneurship. … The Startup Owner’s Manual is a definitive manual for building successful new companies – for entrepreneurs in startups and large companies.”